-Non-exempt employees must take leave time in fifteen-minute increments.
-Exempt employees take leave time in half day increments.
 PTO leave must be used before seeking approval to use leave without pay.

-2. Time and Leave Documents
+Time and Leave Documents

+The WA requires all employees to document and track hours worked each day and by each program.
 Time and Leave Documents are maintained on a bi-weekly basis, beginning on Sunday of each bi-weekly pay period.
 The exact bi-weekly schedule is determined by the Vice President/Chief Operating Officer.